 - Women’s and men’s action.

-Since the Maranguka Proposal was developed, the Bourke Aboriginal Community Working Party has been working with their selected partners and Government to evolve the Proposal from concept into a best practice model of an Aboriginal owned and run community organisation, which is now up and running and is called Maranguka.
+Since the Maranguka Proposal was developed, the Bourke Aboriginal community has been working with their selected partners and Government to evolve the Proposal from concept into a best practice model of an Aboriginal owned and run community organisation, which is now up and running and is called Maranguka.